andrew264/Assistant/README.md

 *   **TicTacToe:** Play TicTacToe with another user or an AI opponent.
 *   **Voting System:** Set up and manage polls/voting using an Elo rating system.

+#### Game Stats:
+- View game statistics and leaderboards for TicTacToe, Rock Paper Scissors, and Hand Cricket.
+Statistics are tracked on a *per-server* basis.

 ### Information

 *   **Add Intro:** Allows users to add a short introduction about themselves.